gokulakrishnagk333/DEVOPSGCP/README.md

 # Overview
 ```
 - Provided entire code in full with kubernetes manifests, pipelines, scripts

-- Created a kubernetes Java Application with Mysql DB deployment, in GKE / AKS cluster
+- Created a kubernetes Java Application with Mysql DB deployment Manifests to deploy in GKE / AKS cluster using fullyautomated Gitlab DEVSECOPS Pipeline
+- Created Storage Class and PVC
 - Both Mysql and Usermanagement WebApp deployments need a secret with name API-KEY
 - Mounted mysql_usermgmt.sql file as Config-Map(usermanagement-dbcreation-script) in PV
 - API-KEY is refered as mysqldbpassword in Mysql environment variables within the container when container starts inside a pod